meilisearch/documentation/learn/getting_started/quick_start.md

 ## Front-end integration

 The only step missing now is adding a search bar to your project.
 The easiest way of achieving this is to use [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch): a plugin that establishes communication between your Meilisearch instance and [InstantSearch](https://github.com/algolia/instantsearch.js).
-InstantSearch, an open-source project powered by Algolia, is the tool that renders all the components needed to start searching.
+InstantSearch, an open-source project developed by Algolia, is the tool that renders all the components needed to start searching.

 <CodeSamples id="getting_started_front_end_integration_md" />